Sorecchione07435/Debian-OpenStack-Installer/README.md

 ### A Devstack alternative to install an OpenStack test environment on Debian in a short time

 After much effort, here it is, Debian OpenStack Installer is a series of SH scripts that allows the distribution of a minimal OpenStack environment in Debian distros
-It allows you to independently deploy OpenStack in a single node
+It allows you to independently install OpenStack in a single node

 Each SH script configures a single service